longpractice/linux_kernel_index/mm/f.md

 ## free_initmem
 responsible for freeing the memory area defined for initialization purposes and returning the pages to the buddy system.

+## freelist (slab)
+A freelist for a slab in a slab allocator is an array(not a linked list!) of elements of type `freelist_idx_t` with each element holding one free object index.
+When a slab is firstly allocated, the freelist should be initialized to hold indices of all the objects(it might be shuffled when initializing).
+We could use (colour + freelist_id * size) to get the free object location inside the slab(note the `size` here is the stride, the difference of addresses of adjacent objects, not the object_size itself).

+In the beginning, when we have 0 active objects in the slab and we want to use one object, we take the first element of the freelist array.
+When we want to use another element, we use the second element in the freelist array, etc...
+We therefore could easily find another free object by indexing the freelist with number of active objects(this is stored in page->active).

+When we free an object, we do --page->active and put the id of the newly freed object to our freelist[page->active].
+This way, when we use it next time, it tends to be still hot.

 ## __free_one_page
 the cornerstone of memory freeing.
 The relevant area is added to the appropriate free_area list of the buddy system.
 When buddy pairs are freed, the function coalesces them into a contiguous area that is then placed in the next higher free_area list.
 If this reunites a further buddy pair, it is also coalesced and moved to a higher list.
 This procedure is repeated until all possible buddy pairs have been coalesced and the changes have been propagated upwards as far as possible.